 Preferred test for the confirmation of a diagnosis of porphyria cutanea tarda type II and hepatoerythropoietic porphyria

-Uroporphyrinogen decarboxylase (UROD) is deficient in cases of type II porphyria cutanea tarda (PCT).
+Uroporphyrinogen decarboxylase is deficient in cases of type II porphyria cutanea tarda (PCT).
 Enzyme analysis is uninformative in sporadic PCT cases.

 Hepatoerythropoietic porphyria (HEP) is a rare autosomal recessive form of porphyria that typically presents in early childhood.
 Patients have a severe deficiency of UROD, with activity levels 10% of normal in both hepatocytes and erythrocytes.